-\\Effectivity was deferred by the Financial Reporting Standards Council
+^{}Effectivity was deferred by the Financial Reporting Standards Council

-AND INTER E FINANCIAL REPORTING STANDARDS RPRETATIONS of December 31, 2016 Adopted Not Adopted Not Applicable PAS 38 Intangible Assets ✓ Amendments to PAS 38: Clarification of Acceptable Methods of Depreciation and Amortization ✓ PAS 39 Financial Instruments: Recognition and Measurement ✓ Amendments to PAS 39: Transition and Initial Recognition of Financial Assets and Financial Liabilities ✓ Amendments to PAS 39: Cash Flow Hedge Accounting of Forecast Intragroup Transactions ✓ Amendments to PAS 39: The Fair Value Option ✓ Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts √ Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets ✓ Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets - Effective Date and Transition ✓ Amendments to Philippine Interpretation IFRIC-9 and PAS 39: Embedded Derivatives ✓ Amendment to PAS 39: Eligible Hedged Items ✓ Amendments to PAS 39: Novation of Derivatives and Continuation of Hedge Accounting √ Amendments to PAS 39: Hedge Accounting ✓ PAS 40 Investment Property ✓ Amendments to PAS 40: Transfers of Investment Property √ PAS 41 Agriculture ✓ Amendments to PAS 41: Agriculture - Bearer Plants ✓
+AND INTER E FINANCIAL REPORTING STANDARDS RPRETATIONS of December 31, 2016 Adopted Not Adopted Not Applicable PAS 38 Intangible Assets ✓ Amendments to PAS 38: Clarification of Acceptable Methods of Depreciation and Amortization ✓ PAS 39 Financial Instruments: Recognition and Measurement ✓ Amendments to PAS 39: Transition and Initial Recognition of Financial Assets and Financial Liabilities ✓ Amendments to PAS 39: Cash Flow Hedge Accounting of Forecast Intragroup Transactions ✓ Amendments to PAS 39: The Fair Value Option ✓ Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts ✓ Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets ✓ Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets - Effective Date and Transition ✓ Amendments to Philippine Interpretation IFRIC-9 and PAS 39: Embedded Derivatives ✓ Amendment to PAS 39: Eligible Hedged Items √ Amendments to PAS 39: Novation of Derivatives and Continuation of Hedge Accounting ✓ Amendments to PAS 39: Hedge Accounting ✓ PAS 40 Investment Property ✓ Amendments to PAS 40: Transfers of Investment Property √ PAS 41 Agriculture ✓ Amendments to PAS 41: Agriculture - Bearer Plants ✓

-\ These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
+^{} These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
 The Group did not early adopt these standards, interpretations and amendments

-AND INTERPI PHILIPPINE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Effective as of December 31, 2016 Not Adopted Not Applicable Annual Improv rements to PFRSs Improvements to o PFRSs (2008) ✓ Improvements to o PFRSs (2009) ✓ Improvements to o PFRSs (2010) ✓ Annual Improve ments to PFRSs (2009-2011 Cycle) ✓ Annual Improve ments to PFRSs (2010-2012 Cycle) ✓ Annual Improve ements to PFRSs (2011-2013 Cycle) ✓ Annual Improve ements to PFRSs (2012-2014 Cycle) ✓ Annual Improve ements to PFRSs (2014-2016 Cycle) √ Philippine Inter rpretations I. 1 1 IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities ✓ IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments ✓ IFRIC 4 Determining Whether an Arrangement Contains a Lease ✓ IFRIC 5 Rights to Interests arising from Decommissioning, Restoration and Environmental Rehabilitation Funds ✓ IFRIC 6 Liabilities arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment ✓ IFRIC 7 Applying the Restatement Approach under PAS 29 Financial Reporting in Hyperinflationary Economies √ IFRIC 9 Reassessment of Embedded Derivatives ✓ Amendments to Philippine Interpretation IFRIC 9 and PAS 39: Embedded Derivatives √ IFRIC 10 Interim Financial Reporting and Impairment ✓ IFRIC 12 Service Concession Arrangements ✓ IFRIC 13 Customer Loyalty Programmes ✓ IFRIC 14 The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction ✓
+AND INTERPH TINANCIAL REPORTING STANDARDS RETATIONS December 31, 2016 Adopted Not Adopted Not Applicable Annual Improv ements to PFRSs 1 Improvements to) PFRSs (2008) ✓ Improvements to p PFRSs (2009) ✓ Improvements to o PFRSs (2010) ✓ Annual Improve ments to PFRSs (2009-2011 Cycle) ✓ Annual Improve ments to PFRSs (2010-2012 Cycle) ✓ Annual Improve ments to PFRSs (2011-2013 Cycle) ✓ Annual Improve ments to PFRSs (2012-2014 Cycle) ✓ Annual Improve ments to PFRSs (2014-2016 Cycle) √ Philippine Inter rpretations IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities ✓ IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments ✓ IFRIC 4 Determining Whether an Arrangement Contains a Lease ✓ IFRIC 5 Rights to Interests arising from Decommissioning, Restoration and Environmental Rehabilitation Funds ~ IFRIC 6 Liabilities arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment 1 IFRIC 7 Applying the Restatement Approach under PAS 29 Financial Reporting in Hyperinflationary Economies 1 IFRIC 9 Reassessment of Embedded Derivatives ✓ Amendments to Philippine Interpretation IFRIC 9 and PAS 39: Embedded Derivatives 1 IFRIC 10 Interim Financial Reporting and Impairment ✓ IFRIC 12 Service Concession Arrangements ✓ IFRIC 13 Customer Loyalty Programmes ✓ IFRIC 14 The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction √

-\ These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
+^{} These standards, interpretations and amendments to existing standards will become effective subsequent to December 31, 2016.
 The Group did not early adopt these standards, interpretations and amendments